Connect Sally with n8n

 - In Sally, open Settings in the left sidebar.

-Go to Settings
+Go to settings

-- Select Integrations and click + Add Integration.
+- Select Integrations and click + Add integration.

-Select Webhook and create a new one
+Select webhook and create a new one

-- Fill in the form:
+- Fill out the webhook form.

 - Click Create.